anonymouz-trash/arch-updater/README.md

 # Changelog
 > Changing this script to Rolling Release.
 I'll just document the latest changes.
 You'll find additional info in commits section.

+* Add:    archgaming script by [xi-Rick](https://github.com/xi-Rick/archgaming) (a bit modified by me to be more user-friendly and added gamescope and automatic /etc/hosts-entry for battle.net).
+* Add:    NonSteamLauncher on Steam Deck by [moraroy](https://github.com/moraroy/NonSteamLaunchers-On-Steam-Deck).
 * Add:    Option to add SFTP-Shares to fstab.
 * Add:    Reversal icon theme by [yeyushengfan258](https://github.com/yeyushengfan258/Reversal-icon-theme)
 * Update: I inserted vars to preconfigured fstab-files in `./assets`.